PEZ/rn-rf-shadow/README.md

    1. Select the project type `shadow-cljs`.
    1. Select to start the `:app` build.
    1. Wait for shadow to build the project.
-1. Then **Start build tas**.
+1. Then **Start build task**.
 This will start Expo and the Metro builder.
 Wait for it to fire up Expo DevTools in your browser.
    1. Start the app on your phone or in a simulator or in browser.
    1. In the Expo settings for your app (shake or force touch with two fingers), disable Live Reloadinhg and Hot Reloading.
 (Don't worry, shadow-cljs will take care of hot reloading for you, in the most beautiful way.)
 1. When the app is running in your phone/simulator the Calva CLJS REPL can be used.